-If you have a large vehicle and a bit of muscle, you can help others move to their new home or apartment.
+If you have a large vehicle and a bit of muscle, you can start your own business helping others move to their new home or apartment.
 People who don’t have enough things may not feel they can justify hiring a large home moving company.
 You can help pack up items, transport them and even move it to storage units if the client so chooses.

 If you’re a great cook, there are many people who would love someone to help them prep their meals or even cook for them for events.
-You can start advertising around your neighborhood and provide some free samples and proof of your culinary skills.
-Some people may even ask you to prepare make ahead meals for the week.
+You can start advertising around your neighbourhood and provide some free samples and proof of your culinary skills.
+Some people may even ask you to prepare make-ahead meals for the week.

-Many tourists rather have a local show them around than joining a big tour company, as it feels more intimate.
-You can act as a local tour guide, taking visitors on your favorite local places and more popular tourist attractions.
-Some may want to create personalized tours, while others would like if you create the itinerary.
+Many tourists rather have a local show them around than join a big tour company, as it feels more intimate.
+You can act as a local tour guide, taking visitors to your favourite local places and more popular tourist attractions.
+Some may want to create personalized tours, while others would like if you to create the itinerary.
 To get started, sign up for an account at Tours by Locals.
 Create a profile, set up a tour and a price and watch the requests come in.

 Washing cars doesn’t sound that fun, but starting a car detailing business can easily nab you a few hundred dollars a month, all for a few hours of work.
 To get started, all you need is to invest in some cleaning supplies, a car vacuum.
 You may want to either rent or purchase a pressure washer to ensure you can go from driveway to driveway to get customers.